dmcarrington/nostr-mcp-server/README.md

 ## Limitations

 - The server has a default 8-second timeout for queries to prevent hanging
-- Only public keys in hex format are supported in the API (though Claude can convert npubs)
+- Only public keys in hex format or npub format are supported
 - Only a subset of relays is used by default

 ## Implementation Details

+- Native support for npub format using NIP-19 encoding/decoding
 - NIP-57 compliant zap receipt detection with direction-awareness (sent/received/self)
 - Advanced bolt11 invoice parsing with payment amount extraction
 - Smart caching system for improved performance with large volumes of zaps